coaster brake back pedaling brake bendix new departure morrow back pedalling coaster brake bicycle bike brakes foot brakes coaster brake

 Coaster brakes are prone to overheating and fading when used in mountainous areas.

-Too many bikes are equipped with only a coaster brake, so there's no back-up system available in the event of brake failure.
+Too many bikes are equipped with only a coaster brake, so there's no back-up system in the event of brake failure.

 The Reaction Arm

-A wheel consists of roatating parts (tire, rim, spokes, hub shell) and stationary parts (axle, cones.)
+A wheel consists of rotating parts (tire, rim, spokes, hub shell) and stationary parts (axle, cones.)
 The braking action of a coaster brake basically consists of creating friction between the rotating and stationary parts.

 As the brake is applied, this friction will cause a twisting force to be applied to the axle.
-The normal axle nuts by themselves can't resist this force, so all coaster brakes have a "reaction arm" which runs below the left chain stay.
+The normal axle nuts by themselves can't resist this force, so all coaster brakes have a "reaction arm" which runs below the left chainstay.

 The back end of the reaction arm is attached to the left cone of the hub, which is also connected to the brake shoes.

-The front end of the reaction arm is clamped to the chain stay, either with a metal brand that wraps around the chain stay, or by a brazed-on fitting underneath the chain stay.
+The front end of the reaction arm is clamped to the chainstay, either with a metal brand that wraps around the chainstay, or by a brazed-on fitting underneath the chainstay.

 DESCRIPTION

-The attachment of the reaction arm to the chain stay is vitally important. one of the most common causes of coaster brake malfunction is failure to properly secure the reaction arm after removing and re-installing the wheel.
+The attachment of the reaction arm to the chainstay is vitally important.
+One of the most common causes of coaster-brake malfunction is failure to properly secure the reaction arm after removing and re-installing the wheel.

-If the bike is ridden without the reaction arm being properly secured, the arm will rotate downward, effectively loosening the left cone.
+If the bike is ridden without the reaction arm properly secured, the arm will rotate downward, effectively loosening the left cone.
 The result will be a shaky wheel, and an increase in the amount of reverse pedal travel required to activate the brake.

 Tip: